MarcBarreto/sentiment-classification/README.md

 - Description: This notebook demonstrates the creation, training, and testing of a Transformer model based on BERT from Hugging Face's TensorFlow implementation.

 ## Data
-  The dataset used for training and testing the models is located in the data directory under the file sentiment_data.csv.
+  The dataset used for training and testing the models is located in the data directory under the file dados_treino.txt e dados_teste.txt.

 ##License
   MIT License